-No Instances of Willful Acts of Abuse or Neglect Throughout the course of the audit, the auditor must not have observed any farm personnel committing willful acts of abuse or neglect, which include but are not limited to: beating the cattle or breaking tails;slamming gates on the cattle; using any type of prod inappropriately (on sensitive areas of the animal); using the electric prod when neither the welfare of the animal or of the handler is in immediate jeopardy; using electronic immobilization for any reason; P/F1 driving the animals atop one another; and goading or dragging a downer animal. ☐ Yes /- Auditor note: this item has no point value. ☐ No - A mark of "Yes" indicates that the auditor did NOT observe willful acts of abuse or neglect committed by farm personnel towards the animals.
+P/F1 No Instances of Willful Acts of Abuse or Neglect Throughout the course of the audit, the auditor must not have observed any farm personnel committing willful acts of abuse or neglect, which include but are not limited to: o beating the cattle or breaking tails; olamming gates on the cattle; olamming gates on the cattle; olamming any type of prod inappropriately (on sensitive areas of the animal); olamming using any type of prod inappropriately (on sensitive areas of the animal); olamming using the electric prod when neither the welfare of the animal or of the handler is in immediate jeopardy; olamping using electronic immobilization for any reason; olaving the animals atop one another; and olamping goading or dragging a downer animal.
+Auditor note: this item has no point value.
+A mark of "Yes" indicates that the auditor did NOT observe willful acts of abuse or neglect committed by farm personnel towards the animals.
 A mark of "No" indicates that the auditor believes that acts of willful abuse or neglect towards the animals have been committed.
+The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane Certified program immediately.
+The presence of willful acts of abuse or neglect is a severe non-conformance, and results in automatic failure of this audit. ☐ Yes ☐ No /- P/F2 Body Condition Score At a minimum, at least 98% of all lactating cows MUST have a Body Condition Score between 2.0 and 4.5 on a 5-point scale.
+See FW1: "Body Condition Score" above.
+Auditor note: this item has no point value. • Mark "Yes" to this item if 98% or more of all lactating cows have a BCS between 2.0 and 4.5 on a 5-point scale. • Mark "No" to this item if less than 98% of all lactating cows have a BCS between 2.0 and 4.5 on a 5-point scale.
 The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
-The presence of willful acts of abuse or neglect is a severe non-conformance, and results in automatic failure of this audit.
-Body Condition Score P/F2 At a minimum, at least 98% of all lactating cows MUST have a Body Condition Score between 2.0 and 4.5 on a 5-point scale.
-See FW1: "Body Condition Score" above.
-Auditor note: this item has no point value.
-Mark "Yes" to this item if 98% or more of all lactating cows have a BCS between 3.0 and 4.5 on a 5 point apple. between 2.0 and 4.5 on a 5-point scale.
-Mark "No" to this item if less than 98% of all lactating cows have a BCS ☐ Yes /- between 2.0 and 4.5 on a 5-point scale.
-The auditor must document ☐ No the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
-A herd with more than 2% of all lactating cows having an unacceptable BCS is a severe non-conformance, and results in automatic failure of this audit.
-P/F3 Lameness/ Locomotion Score At a minimum, at least 95% of the lactating and dry cows MUST have a Lameness/ Locomotion (L/L) Score of 1 or 2 on a 5-point scale.
+A herd with more than 2% of all lactating cows having an unacceptable BCS is a severe non-conformance, and results in automatic failure of this audit. ☐ Yes ☐ No /- P/F3 Lameness/ Locomotion Score At a minimum, at least 95% of the lactating and dry cows MUST have a Lameness/ Locomotion (L/L) Score of 1 or 2 on a 5-point scale.
 See E44: "Lameness/ Locomotion Score" above.
 Auditor note: this item has no point value.
-Mark "Yes" to this item if 95% or more of the lactating and dry cows have an L/L of 1 or 2 on a 5-point scale. ☐ Yes /- Mark "No" to this item if less than 95% of the lactating and dry cows have an L/L of 1 or 2 on a 5-point scale.
-The auditor must document ☐ No , the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
-A herd with more than 5% of the lactating and dry cows with unacceptable L/L scores is a severe non-conformance, and results in automatic failure of this audit.
+Mark "Yes" to this item if 95% or more of the lactating and dry cows have an L/L of 1 or 2 on a 5-point scale.
+Mark "No" to this item if less than 95% of the lactating and dry cows have an L/L of 1 or 2 on a 5-point scale.
+The auditor must document the incident observed and s/he must inform management, their audit company, and the American Humane CertifiedTM program immediately.
+A herd with more than 5% of the lactating and dry cows with unacceptable L/L scores is a severe non-conformance, and results in automatic failure of this audit. ☐ Yes ☐ No /-